 Is the Omega De Ville collectible?

 The Omega De Ville is quite collectible.
-The De Ville range has a rich history with the Omega brand that adds a lot of value, as do its precision movements, precious metal alloys, and flawless gemstones that can be found in the various references that make up the collection.
+The De Ville range has a rich history with the Omega watch brand that adds a lot of value, as do its precision movements, precious metal alloys, and flawless gemstones that can be found in the various references that make up the collection.